cocos/engine-native/docs/CODING_STYLE.md

 - Use brace initialization to convert arithmetic types (e.g., `int64{x}`).
 This is the safest approach because code will not compile if conversion can result in information loss.
 The syntax is also concise.
 - Use static_cast as the equivalent of a C-style cast that does value conversion, when you need to explicitly up-cast a pointer from a class to its superclass, or when you need to explicitly cast a pointer from a superclass to a subclass.
 In this last case, you must be sure your object is actually an instance of the subclass.
 - Use const_cast to remove the const qualifier (see const).
 - Use reinterpret_cast to do unsafe conversions of pointer types to and from integer and other pointer types, including void*.
 Use this only if you know what you are doing and you understand the aliasing issues.
-Also, consider the alternative `absl::bit_cast`.
-- Use `absl::bit_cast` to interpret the raw bits of a value using a different type of the same size (a type pun), such as interpreting the bits of a double as int64.

 ## Streams